 What is an Access Control System?

 An access control system is a security system that protects a business’s assets and employees.
 It allows you to control access to your building or computer network electronically, as opposed to a lock and key system.
+They are traditionally installed at doors or entryways in your building.
 This way, you can make sure only authorized persons can access your property and digital networks, data and files.
 They also allow businesses to assess security risks and take higher level security measures if needed.